The Big Hole in Kimberley

 The entire museum splits up into different sections.
-The entrance hall with shops and the ticket counter is the starting point for the museums’ tour.
+The entrance hall with shops and the ticket counter is the starting point for the museums’ tour indeed.
 Another part is the Big Hole with the visitor platform.
-From here everybody can have an amazing look into the old mine.
-Besides the platform, historical mining equipment gives an impression of mining work.

-The highlight is indeed a look at the diamond collection at the end of the tour.
-And finally, a visit to the open-air museum, a rebuilt part of old Kimberley.
+From here I got an amazing look into the old mine.
+Beside the platform historical mining equipment gives a deep view of the mining work.
+Indeed, the highlight is the diamond collection at the end of the guided tour.
+And finally a rebuilt part of old Kimberley.

-It was a very good idea to take a guide and not run around by myself in the museum.
-There is so much to tell more about the place.
-The museum is time travelling in diamond mining and the history of Kimberley.
+It was a good idea to take a guide and not running around by my self in the museum.
+There is so much to tell about the place and the exhibition.
+The museum is time travel in diamonds mining and the history of Kimberley.